How to Fund Your Gastric Sleeve Surgery

 - Society One Personal Loans

 Like Plastic Surgery and Dental Work, there are lots of overseas medical facilities that provide bariatric surgery for significantly lower costs than here in Australia.
-In fact the latest figures show that going overseas for this type of surgery can be as much as 80% cheaper than costs here in Australia.
+In fact, the latest figures show that going overseas for this type of surgery can be as much as 80% cheaper than costs here in Australia.
+Although it sounds like a fantastic way to fund your gastric sleeve surgery – make sure you do the following first:

 But before you book your flight, ensure you do your research with the doctor and the hospital, speak to others who have gone down this route and ensure that you have effective after-care lined up back home.
 Remember that other countries have different accreditations and standards that you may be used to at home.

-Organise a video call with your proposed surgeon or practise and make sure you ask questions such as:
+Organise a video call with your proposed Bariatric Surgeon or practise and make sure you ask questions such as:

 - How many times have they performed the surgery?